-SSG Verdoorn very much appreciated Maj Korent’s assistance in finally becoming a National Guard Recruiter after 2 years of trying because “he wants[s] to truly have an impact on today’s youth especially given the pandemic, riots, and the overall culture of today’s society”.
+It was important to SSG Verdoorn to be a National Guard Recruiter because “he wants[s] to truly have an impact on today’s youth especially given the pandemic, riots, and the overall culture of today’s society”.
+Thanks to the help of Maj Korent, SSG Verdoorn can live out his dream job after years of failed attempts.

-What can we learn from David Verdoorn’ Success?
+What can we learn from SSG David Verdoorn’s success?

 Still searching for more in-depth assistance with networking?
 Contact your installation’s Transition Readiness staff and join the Marine for Life Network by completing the form.
 You can also follow the Marine for Life Network on LinkedIn, Facebook, and Twitter.